bingxio/little_word_server/README.md

 A small python3 tornado service, You can deploy it to your server to get a restful-api service.

+You can send some nice sentences in your database, according to API random loading.

 - Edit the secret.conf file and configure your mongodb
 - Configure python3 on the server
 - Installation extension based on install-script-doc.txt file